Montana and Wyoming Business Litigation Attorney

 Who pays the expenses for commercial litigation?

-We typically work on a contingency-fee arrangement but if a contingency fee does not make economic sense, we work at an hourly rate.
+We typically work on a contingency-fee arrangement but if a contingency fee does not make economic sense, our business litigation attorneys work at an hourly rate.
 We are always willing to discuss the terms of representation at no charge to you and reach an arrangement that best suits your needs.
 If we accept your case, you will receive a written engagement letter outlining the terms of our representation.

 Will arbitration be necessary?
 Is there a benefit to arbitration?